Euphillya/-pterodactyl-graalvm/README.md

 To enable NUMA scheduling, you must:

 ### 1) Use the `WORK_STEALING` scheduler
-In Folia global config, select the new scheduler (the default is EDF).
+In Paper global config, select the new scheduler (the default is EDF).

-> The option name can differ depending on the exact Folia build/config format,
-> but you want the scheduler set to **WORK_STEALING**.

 ### 2) Add the JVM startup flag
 Add this JVM flag to your Pterodactyl **Startup Command / JVM arguments**: